BDC Hamburger Icon

 Facebook

-There are several features of Facebook that small businesses should take full advantage of.
-Aside from creating a page for your business, the platform also allows you to further promote content by sharing posts on your feed and in your daily stories.
-In addition to that, businesses can create groups that attract like-minded people and other businesses.
-Use Facebook ads to promote brands and reach audiences that might be interested in your product.
-One of the most unique features Facebook provides is Facebook Messenger, which businesses can use to interact with, provide support to and send frequent updates to customers.
-[Related article: Best Facebook Marketing Strategies]
+There are several opportunities on Facebook that small businesses should look into using.
+Aside from creating a page for your business and taking advantage of Meta Business Suite, you should further promote your company by sharing posts on your feed and in daily stories.
+Businesses can also create Facebook groups that attract their target audience and form an engaged community.
+In addition, one of the best tools is Messenger, which you can use to interact with, provide support to and send frequent updates to customers.

 Instagram

-Much like Facebook, Instagram can be used to promote your business.
-Followers can view bright and vibrant photos of your brand as they scroll through their feed, accompanied by captions, tags and hashtags.
-There are also various types of ads you can experiment with, such as photo, video, carousel and story ads.
-If viewers see something they like about your brand, they can share posts easily with friends via their own Instagram accounts or through direct messages.
+On Instagram, followers can view captivating photos reflecting your brand and products or services, accompanied by attention-grabbing captions and relevant tags and hashtags.
+There are also various types of post formats you can experiment with, such as photo, video, carousel and stories.
+If viewers see something they like, they can share the posts easily with friends via their own Instagram feeds or through direct messages.

 X

-X is known for its tweets, which are microposts with a 280-character limit through which users can say what’s on their mind in a brief amount of space.
-Tweets can be a great way for small businesses to create a consistent voice that aligns with their values, engages with potential consumers and reaches a particular demographic.
-Posting tweets to your feed gives you a chance to interact with customers who have mentioned your business on their personal pages, whether in the form of positive reviews or negative ones.
-Twitter can also track your analytics so that your company can see what is working and what isn’t.
+X is known for its tweets, which are microposts with a 280-character limit (for unverified users) that let users say what’s on their minds in a brief amount of space.
+Tweets can be a great way for small businesses to show a consistent voice that aligns with their values, engages with potential consumers and reaches a particular demographic.
+Using X also gives you a chance to interact with customers who have mentioned your business on their personal pages, whether in the form of positive reviews or negative ones.
+Many brands respond to tweets voicing customer complaints.

 LinkedIn

 LinkedIn serves as the world’s largest professional network.
-The platform allows companies to showcase the products and services they provide directly on their LinkedIn business profile, giving viewers an automatic idea of what your business has to offer.
-With the help of the platform’s “About” section, you can showcase the voice behind your brand.
-Brands can even post customers’ past reviews of their products or services on their profiles as free advertising.
+The platform allows companies to showcase the products and services they provide directly on their LinkedIn business profile, giving members a clear look at what your business has to offer.
+With the “About” section on your page, you can showcase the voice behind your brand.
+Companies can even post customers’ past reviews of their business on their profiles as free advertising.

 Threads

-Threads is a relatively new social media platform created by Meta, owner of Facebook and Instagram and is intended to compete with X for users and advertisers.
-It allows users to log in using their Instagram accounts but, rather than the heavily visual content common on Instagram, they can post text up to 500 characters.
+Threads is a relatively new social media platform created by Meta to compete with X for users and advertisers.
+It allows users to log in using their Instagram accounts, but rather than sharing the heavily visual content common on Instagram, they can post text up to 500 characters.
 Threads users can also include links, photos and videos up to five minutes long in their posts.
-Because of its integration with Instagram, it is easy to share posts from one platform to the other.
+Because of its integration with Instagram, it’s easy to share posts on both sites simultaneously.

 Jennifer Dublino and Deborah Sweeney contributed to this article.